joaofig/ved-explore/README.md

 Run all the notebooks in sequence, starting from one.

+Before running notebook number 10, you must first build the tile database using the following command, issued from the project's root:

+`python generate_densities.py`

+Please note that this may take a long time to run, most likely more than on hour.
+To explore the custom tiles, start the tile-serving API with the following command, also issued from the project's
+root:

+`python tileapi.py`

+Now you can run notebook number 10.

 ## Medium Articles

 All the links provided below should be freely accessible.